 Horace Mann in Focus

-Horace Mann (HMN) is headquartered in Springfield, and is in the Finance sector.
-The stock has seen a price change of -17% since the start of the year.
-The provider of auto and homeowners' insurance for teachers and other educators is currently shelling out a dividend of $0.3 per share, with a dividend yield of 3.31%.
-This compares to the Insurance - Multi line industry's yield of 3.42% and the S&P 500's yield of 2.03%.
+Headquartered in Springfield, Horace Mann (HMN) is a Finance stock that has seen a price change of -13.83% so far this year.
+The provider of auto and homeowners' insurance for teachers and other educators is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.19% compared to the Insurance - Multi line industry's yield of 2.62% and the S&P 500's yield of 1.86%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 4.3% from last year.
-Horace Mann has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 3.47%.
+In terms of dividend growth, the company's current annualized dividend of $1.20 is up 4.3% from last year.
+Over the last 5 years, Horace Mann has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.38%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Horace Mann's current payout ratio is 51%.
 This means it paid out 51% of its trailing 12-month EPS as dividend.

 HMN is expecting earnings to expand this fiscal year as well.
 The Zacks Consensus Estimate for 2020 is $2.75 per share, with earnings expected to increase 25% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HMN is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report